DaEunFullGrace/DyRA/README.md

 DETR - Will be uploaded

 ## Config Files
-Config files are in "detectron2/configs/DyRA" or "AdelaiDet/configs/DyRA".\
+* Config files are in "detectron2/configs/DyRA" or "AdelaiDet/configs/DyRA"
-If you want to use pre-trained weight for DyRA's image encoder, you should check the cfg.RESIZER.WEIGHTS contains a "resizer".\
+* If you want to use pre-trained weight for DyRA's image encoder, you should check the cfg.RESIZER.WEIGHTS contains a "resizer"
-END_LR of ConstCosineLR: 3/2 * cfg.BASE_LR_END\
+* END_LR of ConstCosineLR: 3/2 * cfg.BASE_LR_END
-cfg.BASE_LR_END=7.5e-5 - can get higher accuracy in certain models
+  * cfg.BASE_LR_END=7.5e-5 - can get higher accuracy in certain models

 ## Training and Evaluation
-The same command as the detectron2.
+The same command as the detectron2\
+Evaluation only supports single-gpu environment

 ## Acknowledgement